- Concerta may be more dangerous than other stimulants when mixed with alcohol because it stays in your body longer.

 - erratic behavior

 However, stimulants like Concerta can override these depressant qualities of alcohol.
-In other words, Concerta can inhibit these sensations.
 This can be dangerous.
 It can lead people to feel as though they haven’t had very much alcohol because they don’t feel the effects.
 In turn, this can lead to drinking more, which can eventually lead to alcohol poisoning.
 Alcohol poisoning can be fatal.

 Concerta is known to stay in your body longer than other stimulants.
 That said, mixing Concerta with alcohol may be even more dangerous than mixing other stimulants with alcohol.